Dickinson-COMP-491-492/website/docs/07-github-cheatsheet.md

 1. Open your `github-issues-activity` repository on GitHub.
 2. Click the "New pull request" button.
-3. Check that the "base fork" is set to the master branch of the upstream.
+3. Check that the "base fork" is set to the main branch of the upstream.
 4. Set the "head fork" to the branch in your origin with your changes.
 5. Verify that the pull request contains the changes that you have made.
 6. Click the green "Create pull request" button.
 7. Edit the title and the "Leave a comment" box (use "Fixes #<bugid>")
 8. Click the green "Create pull request" button.

-## Synchronize Local and Origin master branches with Upstream master:
+## Synchronize Local and Origin main branches with Upstream main:

 ```
-git checkout master
+git switch main
-git pull upstream master
+git pull upstream main
 git push
 ```